frederic-perez/Cardiac-electrophysiology/glossary.md

 __coronary vasospasm__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Coronary_vasospasm) [[Wikipedia]](https://en.wikipedia.org/wiki/Coronary_vasospasm)
 __crista terminalis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Crista_terminalis)
 __cryoablation__ _n_ A process that uses extreme cold to destroy tissue.
+__cutdown__ _n_ The surgical insertion of a catheter into a vein, as for the administration of intravenous medication.
 __defibrillator__ _n_ An electrical device used to counteract fibrillation of the heart muscle and restore normal heartbeat by applying a brief electric shock.
 __deflect__ _v_ To turn aside or cause to turn aside; bend or deviate.
 __deflectable__ _adj_ Able to be deflected. _Deflectable catheter._